Hamunii/LC-SCP-682-Enemy/README.md

 - With the *DEBUG* build configuration, networking functionality is disabled from *our scripts* to avoid possible issues due to live reloading.
 For testing multiplayer, make builds using the *RELEASE* configuration.
 - Due to how ScriptEngine works, we can't add the AI script in Unity, we must add it programmatically.
 - When the mod is reloaded with ScriptEngine, it will spawn the enemy in front of you automatically.
 Unloading it will remove all game objects with the *now old* AI script.
 The asset bundle is also reloaded when a reload happens, so you can also work in Unity without having to restart the game.

+Also, this project is made on Unity 2022.3.20f1 because I had issues with getting Unity working at all.
+Anyways, everything should still work if you change the Unity version upon boot.

 ## Setting Up The Project For Development